AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-learning/VL-Behavior.md

 Note that mice have seen oriented gratings before reaching `STAGE_1`, since `TRAINING_0` and `TRAINING_1` use full-field static gratings.
-Orientation is therefore not novel at this point, though drift, temporal frequency, and spatial frequency may be.
+Orientation is therefore not novel at this point, though drift, {term}`temporal frequency`, and {term}`spatial frequency` may be.
 The interval between the passive sessions and the preceding task sessions varies across mice, from days to several weeks.

 ## Session Structure